State legislator seeks to kill Twin Cities’ Northstar commuter rail, which could be eliminated regardless (updated)

 He has also introduced a bill, HF749, that would require the service to be killed if it carries less than 450,000 people in any six-month period.
 In its best single ridership year, 2019, Northstar carried about 767,000 riders.

-Following the pandemic, daily ridership fell from 2,455 daily riders in 2019 to 275 in 2022, prompting a study by the Metropolitan Council to consider service options.
+Following the pandemic, daily ridership fell from 2,455 daily riders in 2019 to 275 in 2022, prompting the study to consider service options.
 Ridership rebounded somewhat in 2023, to about 600 riders per day.

 Northstar currently operates four weekday round trips on a 40-mile, seven-station route between Minneapolis and Big Lake, Minn.
 The operation was initially intended to serve St. Cloud, another 27 miles northwest of Big Lake, but was cut back because of a lack of funding.